adrianhall/adrianhall.github.io/_posts/2018-01-19-creating-a-react-native-bridge-library.md

 Running in the Android emulator using `react-native run-android` is a little trickier.
 The emulator you use must have support for the hardware.
 If you have a real device, that may be an easier method.

-You can find the code for this library on [my GitHub repository](https://github.com/adrianhall/react-native-secure-keystore).

 ## Writing tests

 One of the problems you will encounter in this is how to test your library on real devices.
 Fortunately, there are services out there ([AWS Device Farm](https://aws.amazon.com/devicefarm) is the one I use) that allow you to test your library on a wide variety of devices.
 What you want to do in this case is write an app that exercises the library through a set of screens.
 For example, you might have a main navigation where you press buttons to call each routine and fill in a text box with the result.
 Then, write UI tests in [XCUI Test](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/09-ui_testing.html#//apple_ref/doc/uid/TP40014132-CH13-DontLinkElementID_6), [Espresso](https://developer.android.com/training/testing/ui-testing/espresso-testing.html) or [Appium](http://appium.io/) to exercise the app.
 Of these, only Appium is cross-platform and it is fully supported by AWS Device Farm.